The Ferrers School

 The Ferrers School is a coeducational secondary school and sixth form with academy status, located in Higham Ferrers, Northamptonshire, England, UK.

 The school was founded in 1980.
 It previously held specialist status as an Arts College, and changed its name to The Ferrers Specialist Arts College for a time.
 After converting to academy status in September 2013 the school changed its name to The Ferrers School.

-The headteacher is Angela Smith.
-There were approximately 930 students in Years 7 to 11 on roll in the 2011-2012 academic year, plus around 160 students in the sixth form, which is shared with two other local schools.
+The headteacher is Clare Raku.
+There were approximately 930 students in Years 7 to 11 on the roll in the 2011–2012 academic year, plus around 160 students in the sixth form, which became independent in September 2023.
 There are 77 teachers (full-time equivalent) and 54 support staff.

 Feeder School

-The school admits its Year 7 pupils from Higham Ferrers Junior School and Henry Chichele Primary School, as well as numerous primary schools in surrounding villages, and from Rushden.
+The school admits its Year 7 pupils from Higham Ferrers Junior School and Henry Chichele Primary School, as well as numerous primary schools in Rushden and surrounding villages.

 Sixth form provision

-The school does not produce enough sixth form students to make an independent sixth form viable, and so it is part of the East Northamptonshire College with two other local schools (Huxlow Academy and Rushden Community College).
+The school recently created its on Year 12-13 sixth form, in September 2023.